synavate/Synapse-monorepo/dotenv-vault.md

 ---

  -  .vault files are OK to commit to Source control
+ -  NEVER COMMIT YOUR .env.me to Git
--  NEVER COMMMIT YOUR .env files to Source Control eg. Git
+-  NEVER COMMMIT YOUR .env files to Git